linvieson/emotions-recognition/README.md

 # Emotions recognition

+### Project name
+Emotions recognition and analysis by photos on the Instargam profile

 ### Description
 This project analyzes photos from Instagram profiles and returns information about the emotions of peoples in